Andrei-Carabiber/text-file-analyzer/README.md

 ```

 ## Running the code
-1. Put you .txt file in the put-file-here folder
+1. Put you .txt file in the "put-file-here" folder (Make sure there is only ONE .txt file in the folder)
 2. Open a terminal in the main folder that contains main.py
 3. **WINDOWS** Run the following command:
 ```